"The world has lost someone incredibly special." Kate Bush pays tribute to friend lost in Devon swimming tragedy

 Kate Bush has paid tribute to a personal friend, antique dealer Matthew Upham, who was lost at sea during a Christmas Day swim at a beach in Budleigh Salterton.

-Upham was one of two men who went missing during a Christmas Day swim in the East Devon town, some 15-miles south east of Exeter.
-Although no weather warnings had been issued, high winds caused strong sea swells with many participants getting into trouble within minutes of entering the water, and emergency services were called at approximately 10.25 am.
+Upham was one of two men who went missing during a Christmas Day swim in the East Devon town, some 15 miles south east of Exeter.
+Although no weather warnings had been issued, high winds generated strong sea swells, and many participants got into trouble within minutes of entering the water.
+Emergency services were called at approximately 10.25 am.

-Mr Upham and another man, reported to be in his 40s, could not be found.
-A seach was called off at around 5pm.
+Mr Upham and another man, reported to be in his 40s, could not be found, and the search was called off at around 5pm.
 Some sea swims were cancelled for Boxing Day, despite no weather warning in place.

 Writing on her website, Bush said, "As you might have heard on the news, Matthew Upham was one of the swimmers who went missing in the sea in Devon on Christmas Day.